Dolsot Bibimbap | Stone Bowl Bibimbap

 Step five

-Place the dolsot bowls in the oven and set the temperature to 425 degrees Fahrenheit.
-It’s important to NOT change the temperature of the bowl quickly as you don’t want it to crack.
+Place the dolsot bowls in the oven and set the temperature to 425°F. It’s essential not to change the temperature of the bowl quickly, as this can cause it to crack.

 Once the oven comes to temperature, set the timer to 10 minutes.